MicrosoftDocs/azure-docs/articles/key-vault/key-vault-developers-guide.md

 ## Integrated with Key Vault

-These articles are about other scenarios and services that make use of or integrate with Key Vault.
+These articles are about other scenarios and services that use or integrate with Key Vault.

 * [Azure Disk Encryption](../security/azure-security-disk-encryption.md) leverages the industry standard [BitLocker](https://technet.microsoft.com/library/cc732774.aspx) feature of Windows and the [DM-Crypt](https://en.wikipedia.org/wiki/Dm-crypt) feature of Linux to provide volume encryption for the OS and the data disks.
 The solution is integrated with Azure Key Vault to help you control and manage the disk encryption keys and secrets in your key vault subscription, while ensuring that all data in the virtual machine disks are encrypted at rest in your Azure storage.
 * [Azure Data Lake Store](../data-lake-store/data-lake-store-get-started-portal.md) provides option for encryption of data that is stored in the account.
 For key management, Data Lake Store provides two modes for managing your master encryption keys (MEKs), which are required for decrypting any data that is stored in the Data Lake Store.
 You can either let Data Lake Store manage the MEKs for you, or choose to retain ownership of the MEKs using your Azure Key Vault account.
 You specify the mode of key management while creating a Data Lake Store account.